 In restaurants, hard drinks may only be served for dinner.
 Bars that want to offer hard drinks without a meal must register with the agency as a "private club".
-The rule is that each served glass may contain only 28.3 grams of "premium alcohol" (about 1/4 wine with 13.5% vol).
-Each time a bottle is dispensed, a counting machine records how much has reached the glass.
-The bartender must always make sure that he brings a guest the re-ordered new glass until the old is empty.
+Public consumption of alcohol is governed by strict rules.
+Each serving glass may only contain 28.3 grams of "premium alcohol" (about 1/4 wine at 13.5% vol).
+Each time you pour it out of the bottle, a counting machine records how much has gotten into the glass.
+The bartender must always make sure that he brings a guest the re-ordered new glass until the old one is empty.
 There must always be only one glass of alcohol next to the plate.

 There is an extreme steppe climate with hot summers and cold, snowy winters.
 Viticulture does not play a big role due to the restrictive laws.
 On the lying up to 1,800 meters above sea level vineyards are hybrids, but also cultivated European varieties.
 Apart from the fact that state and counties are automatically considered as AVA areas, there is none as AVA classified area.
 Wineries include Castle Creek Winery & Red Cliffs Lodge, La Caille Winery & Vineyards, Native Wines, Spanish Valley Vineyards & Winery, and William Cooper Winery.